flanagancd68/talmidimway/content/commentary/revelation/2022-02-26-smyrna/index.en.md

 What is not correct is to affix this label to those who really are Jewish and have done nothing to disavow that status.
 Also keep in mind that as of this letter, there was no separate Gentile Christian religion separate from Judaism.
 Jesus and Paul both make it clear that the Kingdom is for the Jew first.
 We gentiles are included only by God's grace.
 Paul even warns us not to become proud (and our inclusion is supposed to provoke them to jealousy, not make them want to have nothing to do with us!).
 I encourage a careful study of Romans 9-11.

+{{< callout note >}}
+{{< spoiler text="Sevens in Revelation: Sevenfold 'I know' for Smyrna">}}

+1. Tribulation
+2. Poverty
+3. Those who are Jewish in name only
+4. Those from the Synagogue of Satan
+5. Fear nothing
+6. 10 days
+7. Faithful to the death

+James 1:12 “Blessed is the one who perseveres under trial because, having stood the test, that person will receive the crown of life that the Lord has promised to those who love him.”

+{{< /spoiler >}}
+{{< /callout >}}

 ### Judgment "But I have this against you": OMITTED FOR SMYRNA